 - Attestations: 1) The SSVP program requires that awardees are in residence at Stanford during their appointment term and that they actively engage in activities of the Stanford Science Fellows program.
 It is the Stanford faculty host’s responsibility to encourage an SSVP’s presence and interactions on campus; 2) Space and facilities for the nominee will be provided by the faculty host or department; 3) Any international nominees are proficient in English.

 - Optional: No more than two additional letters of support written by additional faculty collaborators on campus or at SLAC.
 Nominee research supported across departments is strongly encouraged.

 Nominee’s expression of interest.
-Nominees are asked to supply the following additional information:
+Nominees are asked to supply the following information on the form linked above:

 - Nominee's name, professional title, current institution, email address, and citizenship;

 - List of all visits to Stanford within the past three years;